IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/bp-visibility.md

 # Find content accessible today for Business Partners

-IBM Technology Zone is accessible to IBMers and Business Partners that validate through Partner World.
+IBM Technology Zone is accessible to IBMers and Business Partners that validate through Partner Plus.

-See Partner access runbook for additional details on getting Partner World account properly setup.
+See Partner access runbook for additional details on getting Partner Plus account properly setup.

 **Option 1:** How to navigate Business Partner content and environments from the search page.